The importance of adequate lighting on construction, building and industrial sites

 Table 24.1 Illuminance recommendations for exterior workplaces.
 Source: The SLL Lighting Handbook, 2018

-What must construction and industrial site planners consider when planning the lighting requirements for the site?
+What must construction and industrial site planners consider when planning site lighting requirements?

 Lighting should be chosen that will not:

-• Produce too much glare that can dazzle or reduce awareness of any nearby hazards.
+• Produce excessive glare that could dazzle workers or reduce awareness of nearby hazards.

-• Flicker, strobe or cause discomfort to those working in the nearby vicinity.
+• Flicker, strobe or cause discomfort to those working on the site or in the nearby vicinity.

 • The lighting solution chosen should provide consistent illumination for the duration of a shift or as long as the work task is required.

-• Be robust and strong enough to cope with the industrial environments in which they will be used.
+• Be robust and durable enough to cope with the harsh and changing industrial environments in which they will be used.

-• Be flexible and as versatile as possible to enable the product to be used in different areas for different applications as construction sites develop and change continuously.
+• Be flexible and as versatile as possible to enable the product to be used in different areas for different applications as construction sites develop and work zones change.

-• Be able to operate with the voltage / power available on site e.g. 110V or in some cases no power – battery powered solutions are therefore preferable in many applications
+• Operate effectively with available site power supply for example 110V, 240V or in some cases no power when battery powered solutions are therefore preferable for many applications.

 How do Ritelite Lighting products meet the requirements for Site Lighting?